 If you’re looking to have some authentic Puerto Rican cuisine, head over to Piñones –right next to Isla Verde beaches– where you will find a huge selection of local street-side restaurants that serve the local flavors at a modest price.

 You can also head to Ajili Mojili in Condado, where you can find the same good food but slightly more expensive since it’s located on the “chic” tourist area of Condado.

 Have a relaxing afternoon in Old San Juan.
-Walk through the narrow cobbled streets lined with 18th century Spanish Colonial architecture.
+Walk the narrow cobbled streets lined with 18th century Spanish Colonial architecture.